osynge/whatenv/README.md

 ### Googles's kubernetes ###

 This project is very interesting for the google PAS, and is very alpha for IAS.
-It loks interesting and is part of the insperation for lables in the steering files.
+It looks interesting and is part of the inspiration for labels in the steering files.
 Focused on orchestration and less on testing via jenkins.